gening/seq_re/README.rst

   Its behavior looks like the ordinary RE pattern ``(?:.[^P].)``.

-  We can also use a negative lookahead assertion of ordinary RE, to give a negative covered the following. e.g. ``(?!/:P://Q/)/:://::/`` <==> ``/:^P://^Q::/``, which behavior looks like the ordinary RE pattern ``(?!(?:.P.))...``.
+  We can also use a negative lookahead assertion of ordinary RE, to give a negative covering its following. e.g. ``(?!/:P://Q/)/:://::/`` <==> ``/:^P://^Q::/``, which behavior looks like the ordinary RE pattern ``(?!(?:.P.))...``.